tillydray/elm-cardano/examples/smart-bucket/README.md

 I call such a utxo a "bucket".
 In this example, the bucket is limited to (testnet) ada and iUSD.
 But the iUSD policy could be replaced by any policy really.
+If you don’t replace the token policy ID by something you own, the second Tx ("Reuse the bucket") will fail to perform coin selection.

 ```sh
 # build the aiken contract